-The number of accredited PA programs has increased from 174 in 2013 to 187 in 2014.
-Over 90% of programs offer a master's degree.
-The remainder offer either a bachelor's degree, associate’s degree or certificate of completion, all of which are acceptable to qualify for the certification exam, licensing and eventual practice.
-Starting in 2020, all PA programs will be required to offer a master's degree upon completion of and graduation from a PA program.
+The number of accredited PA programs has increased from 196 in 2015 to 210 in 2016 and over 90% of programs offer a master's degree.
+The remainder of PA programs offer either a bachelor's degree, associate’s degree or certificate of completion, all of which are acceptable to qualify for the certification exam, licensing and eventual practice.
+Starting in 2020, all PA programs will be required to offer a master’s degree upon completion of and graduation from a PA program.

-The Central Application Service for Physician Assistants (CASPA) makes it easy to apply to multiple PA programs using a single application, one set of transcripts, one set of letters of recommendation, and one personal statement.
+The Central Application Service for Physician Assistants (CASPA) makes it easy to apply to multiple PA programs using a single application, one set of transcripts, one set of letters of recommendation and one personal statement.
 The CASPA Facebook page provides additional information about the application cycle and the process of applying.